NotAussie/speedtest.py/README.md

 ## `🛜` Speedtest.py
 > This project is not an offical Speedtest wrapper and therefore is not endorsed by Ookla.

 Speedtest.py is a simple asynchronous wrapper for [Speedtest.net](https://www.speedtest.net/) built around the OOP coding style.
+We also use zero external packages/modules.

 <br>